Live expert-led training courses/learning journeys across a wide range of topics.

 “I’m so stressed!”
 We might hear the murmurs of our team constantly talking about how stressed they are, but is this being taken seriously or has this exclamation become the norm in the workplace with some using the word stress as just synonymous with busy?

 Unfortunately, our colleagues are likely to hide their real workplace stress, as they may think it makes them look unable to do their job.
 They are concerned it will stop their colleagues from listening to their ideas or that they will be looked over for promotion.
 The reality is that keeping it to yourself will ultimately impact performance and wellbeing.

 A 2018 workplace survey by perkbox.com shows that 1 in 5 UK workers experience moderate to high levels of work-related stress and only 9% of UK workers claim to never experience work-related stress.
 With long-term stress-related illness on the rise, it is important that talk of stress is not dismissed within your team.
 Remember, if people hate going to work, they will eventually leave!

 Stress can be triggered by lots of different things, a looming deadline or an argument with a colleague, or it may be the consequence of a build-up of pressures over time.
 Don’t forget, everybody is different, be careful not to measure signs of stress in other people against your own reactions to things.

-Take a look at the list below and see if you recognize any of these symptoms in your team:
+Take a look at the list below and see if you recognise any of these symptoms in your team:

 ♦ Smoking or drinking more than normal